d8corp/mazzard/README.md

 // > 'Mike', 'Mighty'
 ```
 ### Computed value
-Use getters in observable to have computed value with caching
+Use getters in observable to have computed value with caching.
 ```javascript
 const test = mazzard({
   get fullName () {